 Macro Value Purpose ARM_LINUX_COMPILER 1 Defined as an integer value and expands to 1 to indicate Arm Compiler for Linux.
-ARM_LINUX_COMPILER_BUILD INTEGER Defined as an integer value and expands to the Arm Compiler for Linux build number. armclang_major INTEGER Defined as an integer value and expands to the Arm Compiler for Linux major version number.

-Macro Value Purpose armclang_minor INTEGER Defined as an integer value and expands to the Arm Compiler for Linux minor version number. armclang_version STRING Defined as a string value and expands to the full Arm Compiler for Linux version number.
+ARM_LINUX_COMPILER_BUILD INTEGER Defined as an integer value and expands to the Arm Compiler for Linux build number. armclang_major INTEGER Defined as an integer value and expands to the Arm Compiler for Linux major version number. armclang_minor INTEGER Defined as an integer value and expands to the Arm Compiler for Linux minor version number. armclang_version STRING Defined as a string value and expands to the full Arm Compiler for Linux version number.
 DATE STRING Defined as a string value (format mmm dd yyyy) and expands to the current date.
 FILE STRING Defined as a string value and expands to the filename of the current file.
-Where LINE INTEGER Defined as an integer value and expands to the number of the line of code that contains this macroLINE is useful to use with FILE to identify both a file and line of code.
-OPENMP INTEGER Defined as a decimal integer literal val- ue and expands to the year and month (yyyymm) of the OpenMP standard that is implemented.
-TIME STRING Defined as a string value (format hh:m\ m:ss) and expands to the current time.
+WhereFILE reports a filepath in addition to the filename, the filepath is relative to the search path used by the preprocessor to locate the fileFILE is useful to use withLINE to identify both a file and line of code.
+LINE INTEGER Defined as an integer value and expands to the number of the line of code that contains this macroLINE is useful to use withFILE to identify both a file and line of code.
+OPENMP INTEGER Defined as a decimal integer literal value and expands to the year and month (yyyymm) of the OpenMP standard that is implemented.
+TIME STRING Defined as a string value (format hh:mm:ss) and expands to the current time.